Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

-The major goal is to explain how Fibery is different and what strengths and weaknesses it has.
+The major goal is to explain how Fibery is different and its strengths and weaknesses.
 ClickUp is an insanely feature-rich product.
-However, it’s quite complicated.
-Let’s dig something interesting together.
+However, it’s quite complicated and has poor performance.
+Let’s dig into something interesting together.

 Productivity Rant